 Anton Kukarkin as technical specialist

-Since 2022 the exhibition became permanent.
+Since 2022 the exhibition has become permanent.

 The dorm building of the former secret Laboratory B